LoganTML/LoganTML/README.md

 # Logan Labossiere
 ## About Me

 Hi, thanks for checking out my GitHub!
 I have some projects listed below; for a more comprehensive list please visit [my website](https://logan-labossiere.vercel.app/).
+Recently, I've been working as a member of the McGill Robotics Drone Software team, training and implementing Computer Vision models with PyTorch and OpenCV.

 ## Personal Projects